6utt3rfly/jse-eval/README.md

   - If the node type is unknown, jse-eval will check for a `default` node type handler before throwing an error for an unknown node type.
 If any other behavior is desired, this can be overridden by providing a new `default` evaluator.
+- `addConditionalEvaluator(nodeType, predicate, evaluator)`.
+Will evaluate predicate function and add the evaluator function to the map of functions for each node type.

 Extensions may also be added as plugins using the `registerPlugin(myPlugin1, myPlugin2...)` method.
 The plugins are extensions of the JSEP format.
 If the `init` method is defined in the plugin,